Naxus28/js-oop-snake-game/README.md

 3. Improve the UI by refining the color pallete.

-3. Implement some directions before the user starts to play the game.
+3. Provide users with directions on how to play the game (like how to start a game).

 4. Implement a nicer game UI (as opposed to an alert box).